josharnow/PanDerm/README.md

     --exp_name exp_name "pad finetune and eval" \
     --imagenet_default_mean_and_std \
     --wandb_name "Reproduce_PAD_FT_${seed}" \
-    --output_dir /path/to/your/PanDerm/Evaluation_datasets/PAD_Res/ \ # Your best epoch fine-tuned checkpoint and model output result on test set will be saved in this directory
+    --output_dir /path/to/your/PanDerm/Evaluation_datasets/PAD_Res/ \ # Your best epoch's fine-tuned checkpoint and model output results on the test set will be saved in this directory
     --csv_path "/path/to/your/PanDerm/Evaluation_datasets/pad-ufes/2000.csv" \
     --root_path "/path/to/your/PanDerm/Evaluation_datasets/pad-ufes/images/ " \
     --seed 0